 Windsor Castle looms over the town imposingly.
 Perched on a hill right in the town centre, it makes for quite a site!
-It’s a constant reminder of the fact that the Queen herself is a Windsor resident most weekends of the year and has often referred to Windsor as her favourite home.
+It’s a constant reminder of the fact that the Queen was a Windsor resident most weekends of the year and often referred to Windsor as her favourite home.
+Her loss is felt dearly among the locals.

 Visiting Windsor Castle is a magnificent experience.
 Included in your entry ticket is access to the grounds, the State Apartments and the iconic St George’s Chapel, where numerous monarchs, including Henry VIII, are laid to rest.
 It was also famously the venue for the wedding of the Duke and Duchess of Sussex in May 2018.

 The Castle is the oldest inhabited castle in Europe and was founded back in the 11th century by none other than William the Conqueror.
 It has since been home to 39 British monarchs.
 The Castle is the most popular of the Windsor attractions for tourists.

 Second only to Windsor Castle on the list of must-sees is, perhaps, The Long Walk in Windsor Great Park.
 As one of the UK’s most photographed locations, the Long Walk is actually a two-mile straight path running from the ‘Copper Horse’ statue to the gates of Windsor Castle, offering spectacular views of the royal residence.